Today: 10:00 AM - 4:30 PM

 Steps 1-3 must be completed prior to acceptance into the volunteer program and attending Orientation

-New Volunteer Orientations are held twice a month.
+New Volunteer Orientations and Emergency Preparedness Trainings are held one a month.

 Q: Does The DoSeum allow individuals to volunteer who need to complete Court Mandated Community Service?